First stop must be the highly informative website of the Conseil Général (the county council) of the

 is full of World War II history.

-St-Vincent-Puy-Maufrais - yet another of Roland's rambles, with plenty of photographic
+St-Vincent-Puy-Maufrais - yet another of Roland Oziel's rambles, with plenty of photographic

-Soullans - a page on the history of this village south of Challans, home of the
+Soullans – the site for this marshland village south of Challans, home of

 Talmont-St-Hilaire – tourist site for this former seaport, dominated by its historic